Semialgebraic methods and generalized sum-product phenomena

 \begin{fact} Let $X$ be definable in $\RR$, equivalently, definable in $(\RR, <)$, and let $X'$ be definable in $\CC$.
-Then we have the following: \begin{enumerate} \item[\ir] (Tarski--Seidenberg Theorem) $X$ is semialgebraic \cite[Theorem 3.3.15]{Marker}. \item[\iir] (Abstract cell decomposition) $X$ is a disjoint finite union $\sqcup_{i \in I} X_i$, where $X_i$ is an $\RR$-definably homeomorphic image of $(0,1)^{k_i}$ with $k_i \in \{0, \ldots, m\}$; hence, by the Invariance of Domain Theorem, $X_i$ is a connected open set when $k_i =m$ and an open interval when $k_i=m=1$ for each $i \in I$; moreover, if $f: X \to \RR$ is a definable function, we can choose $(X_i)_{i \in I}$ such that $f$ is continuous on $X_i$ for each $i \in I$. \item[\iiir] (Chevalley--Tarski Theorem) $X'$ is constructible (i.e., a boolean combination of algebraic sets in $\CC$, or equivalently, a finite union of quasi-affine varieties over $\CC$) \cite[Theorem 3.2.2]{Marker}. \qedhere \end{enumerate} \end{fact}
+Then we have the following: \begin{enumerate} \item[\ir] (Tarski--Seidenberg Theorem) $X$ is semialgebraic \cite[Theorem 3.3.15]{Marker}. \item[\iir] (Abstract cell decomposition) $X$ is a disjoint finite union $\sqcup_{i \in I} X_i$, where $X_i$ is an $\RR$-definably homeomorphic image of $(0,1)^{k_i}$ with $k_i \in \{0, \ldots, m\}$; hence, by the Invariance of Domain Theorem, $X_i$ is a connected open set when $k_i =m$ and an open interval when $k_i=m=1$ for each $i \in I$; moreover, if $f: X \to \RR$ is a definable function, we can choose $(X_i)_{i \in I}$ such that $f$ is continuous on $X_i$ for each $i \in I$ \cite[Theorem 3.2.11]{Lou}. \item[\iiir] (Chevalley--Tarski Theorem) $X'$ is constructible (i.e., a boolean combination of algebraic sets in $\CC$, or equivalently, a finite union of quasi-affine varieties over $\CC$) \cite[Theorem 3.2.2]{Marker}. \qedhere \end{enumerate} \end{fact}